adrianmcli/kendricktan.github.io/posts/capsule_networks_explained.md

 <center><img src="https://thumbs.gfycat.com/PortlyGracefulBichonfrise-size_restricted.gif"/></center>
 <h5 align="center">Figure 1.6: Mental Rotation then realizing it's not 'R'</h5>

-We'll explore this idea of imposing a bounding rectangle and performing mental rotation on objects later on.
+We'll explore this idea of imposing a bounding rectangle and performing rotations on objects relative to their coordinates later on.

 ## How do Capsule Networks solve these issues?